 Conservation Futures Program

-Of the total annual of levy revenue generated annually, 15% is dedicated toward maintaining, protecting and enhancing these properties in perpetuity.
+Of the total levy revenue generated annually, 15% is dedicated toward maintaining, protecting and enhancing these properties in perpetuity.
 This translates into improved public access, signage, noxious weed control, and other activities that protect and enhance the public's investment.